 Mood Boosting Books

-Readers and reading groups around the country have recommended 20 new Mood-boosting Books drawn from both fiction and non fiction.
+Readers and reading groups around the country have recommended 20 Mood-boosting Books drawn from both fiction and non fiction.
 Libraries nationally have also worked with Macmillan Cancer Support to involve people who have been diagnosed with cancer in recommending mood-boosting books.Follow @wiltslibraries